- J.R. Brownson, Solar Energy Conversion Systems (SECS), Chapter 10 (Focus on the Introduction and the Time Value of Money.)

-- Caveat: If the inflation rate is negative (deflation) then the real discount rate would actually be higher than the nominal rate.
+- Caveat: If the inflation rate is negative (deflation) then the Real Discount Rate would actually be higher than the Nominal Rate.

 Taxes and Depreciation

 We have already seen that the DSIRE website for the states and federal government of the USA is a useful resource for incentives.
-Part of those incentives is tied in to tax credits, and there is a significant portion of your reading devoted to the concept of depreciation.
+Part of those incentives are tied in to tax credits, and there is a significant portion of your reading devoted to the concept of depreciation.

 - Depreciation: the use of income tax deductions to recover the costs of property used in trade/business or for the production of income.
 Depreciation does not include land.

 - MACRS: Modified Accelerated Cost Recovery System.
 You should observe that the Wikipedia site and you're reading from Short et al. will be quite similar.
 MACRS is used in the SAM simulation software.

 Net Salvage Value

 One of the things that occurs in an LCCA at the end of the Period of Analysis is the question of how to finish the summation.
 This is like the Monty Python movie, The Holy Grail, where the old fellow says: "I'm not dead!"
 At the end of your 15-25 year evaluation for LCCA, you will no doubt still have a fully functional SECS!
 They don't just break down and fall apart, and in fact they will likely last for decades beyond your evaluation period.
 So how do we assess the value of the system at the end of the period?

 We assume that the system has a net salvage value (a resale value) that is a fraction of its initial value, translated into present dollars.
 In our discussion, we will assume a 20-year-old solar hot water system still has 30% of its initial value, framed in present dollars for year 20.